estelle/precisemoves/site/content/contact/_index.md

 ---
 title: "Contact"
-logo: "/img/logo.svg"
+logo: "/img/pmc.png"
 contact_entries:
   - heading: Location
+    text: "3150 18th Street, Suite 334
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+           San Francisco, CA 94110"
+  - heading: Phone
+    text: (415) 583-4221
   - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "Monday – Saturday, by appointment only"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
+Our office is open during business hours Monday through Saturday, but our scheduler is available 24 hours a day.

+{{< appointmentbutton text="Make an appointment" type="btn-primary" >}}

+## Get in touch

+If you need to speak to us directly, our phone number is listed below.

+For questions, comments, or kudos that are not time sensitive, use the form below.

 Don’t be shy, drop us a line!